IBM Cloud Docs

 Secrets

-Specify the secret vault integrations to be added to your toolchain by using the toggles provided.
-For more information, see Managing IBM Cloud secrets.
+Specify the secret vault integrations to be added to your toolchain by using the toggles, as explained in Managing IBM Cloud secrets.

 Evidence Storage

-The evidence repository stores all the evidence and artifacts that are generated by the DevSecOps CI pipeline.
+The evidence repository stores all the evidence and artifacts generated by the DevSecOps CI pipeline.

-Toggle the Cloud Object Storage bucket slider to also store all the evidence in a Cloud Object Storage bucket, which you can configure on the next page.
+1. Toggle the IBM Cloud Object Storage bucket slider to store all the evidence in the IBM Cloud Object Storage bucket that can be configured on the next page.

 Cloud Object Storage bucket